gnss-sdr/geniuss-place/_design-forces/16-usability.md

 * Availability of communication channels with other users and the development team.
   - Public mailing list.
   - Presence in public IRC channels.
-  - resence in social networks.
+  - Presence in social networks.

 For the computing platform executing the software receiver: